fsr/haskell-lessons/script/source/typeclasses.rst

 Typically the instances of the class are either defined where the type is defined or where the class is defined.
 This prevents situations where two instances of the same class for the same type are in scope.

-Implementations of the class are done using the ``instance`` keyword otherwise are very similar to the class declaration.
+Implementations of the class are done using the ``instance`` keyword, otherwise they are very similar to the class declaration.
 The ``instance`` keyword is followed by the class name and then the type name for which the instance is to be declared.

 .. _Rust: https://www.rust-lang.org